High Availability (with MySQL database)

 - The other instance will act as Secondary

 - At any point of time data in both Primary and Secondary will be in sync with each other.
-PMP leverages MySQL's database replication technique for data synchronization.
+Password Manager Pro leverages MySQL's database replication technique for data synchronization.
 The data replication happens through a secure, encrypted channel

 - When Primary server goes down, the Secondary will offer 'Read Only' access to the users, until the fully-functional primary server is brought back to service.
 The changes made in the database in the intervening period will be automatically synchronized upon connection restoration